-Worthington, Ohio – While consumers are planning to spend more in the next 90 days than they did a year ago as they prepare to face the critical holiday spending season, a survey conducted by BigResearch found that shoppers still expect to restrict their gift purchasing to less than they did in 2007 – prior to the recession.
+While consumers are planning to spend more in the coming weeks than they did a year ago as they prepare to face the critical holiday spending season, a survey conducted by BigResearch found that shoppers still expect to restrict their gift purchasing to less than they did in 2007 – prior to the recession.

 Mirroring those findings, the National Retail Federation (NRF) said consumers will largely focus their gift giving on homemade presents, practical items or joint gifts, and will concentrate their shopping mostly at discount and thrift stores this holiday.

-At a webcast presentation today by BigResearch about consumer confidence in October, speaker Ellen Davis, vp, NRF also discussed the retail trade association’s recent findings on retailers’ and shoppers’ plans for this holiday season.
+At a webcast presentation by BigResearch in October about consumer confidence, speaker Ellen Davis, vp, NRF also discussed the retail trade association’s recent findings on retailers’ and shoppers’ plans for this holiday season.

-At the forefront of the study released today was consumer confidence, with 38.4% of respondents saying they were very confident or confident about the chances for a stronger economy.
+At the forefront of the study released late last month was consumer confidence, with 38.4% of respondents saying they were very confident or confident about the chances for a stronger economy.
 This result proved better than the same time last year, when only 19% felt similarly, but it’s still down from 2007, when consumer confidence reached 44.8%.